 8. Diana Ross

 Up next, we have Diana Ross.
-She was originally a member of the Supremes during the 60s, which is still the most accomplished female group ever.
-They have 12 hit singles that reached number one on the Billboard 100.
+She was originally a member of the Supremes during the ’60s, which is still considered the most accomplished female group ever.
+They have 12 hit singles on the Billboard 100.

 Ross started her solo career in 1970.
-Since then, she has recorded 25 albums to date, and one of her most popular songs is “Ain’t No Mountain High Enough” from her self-titled album.
+Since then, she has recorded 25 albums, with her most popular song being “Ain’t No Mountain High Enough,” from her self-titled album.

-She won the Grammy Lifetime Achievement Award in 2012 and eight American Music Awards.
-Since starting a career as a solo artist in 1970, she has sold over 100 million records globally.
+Since starting a career as a solo artist in 1970, she has sold over 100 million records globally and won the Grammy Lifetime Achievement Award in 2012 and eight American Music Awards.

 9. Tina Turner

-She rebranded herself alone in the 80s with her 1984 multi-platinum album Private Dancer.
+Tina then rebranded herself alone in the ’80s with her 1984 multi-Platinum album Private Dancer.
 The album won a Grammy for Record of the Year, showcasing the hit song “What’s Love Got to Do with It.”
 In Turner’s successful career, she has won 12 Grammys.

 10. Etta James

-Her first album, At Last!, was released in the late 60s and was notable for its variety of musical styles.
-This album included classic hits, but “At Last!” would become her signature song, reaching number two on the R&B chart and 47 on the Billboard Hot 100.
+The album featured classic hits, but “At Last!” would become James’s signature song, reaching #2 on the R&B chart and 47 on the Billboard Hot 100.

 James went on to win three Grammys awards and was inducted into the Rock and Roll and the Blues Halls of Fame.

 11. Alicia Keys

 She released her debut album, Songs in A Minor, in 2001.
-The album was a commercial success, and it featured “Fallin,” which was a number one hit on the Billboard 100.
+The album was a commercial success, and it featured “Fallin,” which was a #1 hit on the Billboard 100.
 The song also won the singer three Grammys, including Song of the Year.

-She has sold more than 90 million records globally and is regarded as one of the world’s best-selling music artists.
-She has 15 Grammys in her career and countless other awards as well.
+Having sold more than 90 million records globally, Keys is regarded as one of the world’s best-selling music artists.
+She has landed 15 Grammys in her career and countless other awards as well.

 Robyn Rihanna Fenty is a Barbadian singer.
-An American producer discovered Fenty and invited her to America to record demo tapes.
+An American producer discovered her and invited her to America to record demo tapes.

-She started singing as a backup in teen groups but released her first studio album after signing with Atlantic Records in 1993, entitled Brandy.
+She started singing as a backup in teen groups but released her eponymous debut studio album after signing with Atlantic Records in 1993.
 It sold six million copies, and she would continue to find commercial success during her career.

 15. Jennifer Hudson

 Singer and talk show host Jennifer “J.Hud” Hudson placed seventh on the third season of American Idol in 2004.
-In 2006, she starred in the movie “Dreamgirls,” where she demonstrated her vocal abilities with the song “And I Am Telling You I’m Not Going.”
+Two years later, she starred in the movie Dreamgirls, where she demonstrated her vocal abilities with the song “And I Am Telling You I’m Not Going.”

-Hudson released her first album, Jennifer Hudson, in 2008, selling more than one million copies globally.
-It was certified gold in the U.S., and she won a Grammy for Best R&B Album.
+Hudson released her self-titled first album in 2008, which sold more than one million copies globally.
+It was certified Gold in the US and landed the singer a Grammy for Best R&B Album.

-She got her Hollywood star on the Walk of Fame in 2013, and she won another Grammy in 2017 for the Best Musical Theatre Album for her work on “The Colors Purple.”
+She was honored a Hollywood star on the Walk of Fame in 2013, and in 2017, she won another Grammy for the Best Musical Theatre Album for her work on “The Colors Purple.”

 16. Jill Scott

 So far in Scott’s career, she has won four Lady of Soul Awards, three Grammys, three Soul Train Music Awards, and numerous other nominations.

-After she was introduced to R. Kelly became her mentor, producer, and lead songwriter on her first album, Age Ain’t Nothing but a Number, in 1994, which went double platinum.
+She was introduced to R. Kelly, who became her mentor, producer, and lead songwriter on her first album, Age Ain’t Nothing but a Number.
+Released in 1994, the album went double Platinum.

-Shortly after her debut, she released her best-selling album The Boy Is Mine in 1998.
-She won a Grammy for Best Duo for her performance with Brandy on the hit single by the same name.
+Shortly after her debut, she released her best-selling album, The Boy Is Mine, in 1998.
+She won a Grammy for Best Duo for her performance with Brandy on the lead single of the same name.

-Arnold has had a successful career, selling over five million albums in the U.S. Based on Billboard‘s listing, she is the youngest solo artist to have two consecutive #1 Billboard hits with “Don’t Take It Personal (Just One of Dem Days)” and “Before You Walk Out of My Life.”
+Monica has had a successful career, selling over five million albums in the US.
+Based on Billboard‘s listing, she is the youngest solo artist to have two consecutive #1 Billboard hits with “Don’t Take It Personal (Just One of Dem Days)” and “Before You Walk Out of My Life.”

 Lastly, we have Ashanti Douglas.
 This singer became a star after signing to the Murder Inc. record label in 2002.